Table of Contents

 You probably know about the different office chairs in the market, each one suited for different people depending on their needs.
 Several factors differentiate office chairs, including design, ergonomics, feel, durability, and budget.

 However, there’s another factor that differentiates office chairs, and it’s the type of the back (low back, mid-back, and high-back).
-Having the right office chair in your office can affect your comfort and productivity.
+Having the right ergonomic chair for back pain in your office can affect your comfort and productivity.
 In this article, we’ll look at mid-back and high back office chairs, and hopefully, you’ll be in a better position to choose the right type if you’re in the market for a new office chair.
 Both mid back and high back office chairs have their pros and cons; it all depends on your requirements.

 As you explore the right office chair for yourself, you are sure to encounter the question of “mid-back vs. high back chair."
 Well, go ahead to read the basic differences as you explore the best high back and mid-back chairs we recommend.

 High-back chairs have two main additional features that mid-back chairs don't.
 Those are strong support for your upper back and a headrest.
 Why?
-Well, that's what a best high-back office chair is supposed to provide.
+Well, that's what the best high-back office chair is supposed to provide.

 Let’s now dive into the differences between mid-back and high back office chairs and see which one suits your needs best.